gonz247/commentgenerator/README.md

 ### Viewing Saved Assessments

 - All saved assessments appear in the table below the form
-- Use the **search box** to filter by case ID, product, or event type
+- Use the **search box** to filter by case ID, product, or events
-- Use the **relatedness filter** to show only specific relatedness levels
+- Use the **assessment filter** to show only Positive or Negative assessments
 - Click the 👁️ icon to view full details
 - Click the 🗑️ icon to delete an assessment